awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + `breaching`—Missing data points are treated as breaching the threshold
 + `ignore`—The current alarm state is maintained

 The best choice depends on the type of metric\.
-For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they may indicate thatsomething is wrong\.
+For a metric that continually reports data, such as `CPUUtilization` of an instance, you might want to treat missing data points as `breaching`, because they may indicate that something is wrong\.
 But for a metric that generates data points only when an error occurs, such as `ThrottledRequests` in Amazon DynamoDB, you would want to treat missing data as `notBreaching`\.
 The default behavior is `missing`\.

 Choosing the best option for your alarm prevents unnecessary and misleading alarm condition changes, and also more accurately indicates the health of your system\.